systemhalted/systemhalted.github.io/_posts/2012-12-15-windows-powershell.md

 ---
 layout: post
 title: Unix-like Command Line Experience in Windows - PowerShell
-category: Technology
+category: System Administration
-tags: [Powershell, Unix-shell]
+tags: [Powershell, Unix-shell, Windows]
 comments: true
 description: DO you want to experience the Unix like Command Line in Windows?
 If yes, then Powershell is the way to go.
 ---